lenvanessen/commerce-invoices/README.md

 # Commerce Invoices plugin for Craft CMS 3.x

 Craft Commerce is great!
 Their PDF system is pretty awesome to.
-However, pdf of a does not equal an invoice, invoices should be: Immutable and sequentially numbered.
+However, pdf of an order does not equal an invoice, invoices should be: Immutable and sequentially numbered.

 Commerce Invoices is an extension for Craft Commerce that allows you to:
 - Create PDF invoices for orders (automatically if they reach a certain status, or manually)